Showing posts with label Grade 12 examinations. Show all posts

 When is PNG Grade 10 and Grade 12 results coming out?

 MSD gives the results to the Grade 11 selection committee and DHERST.
-They will use the results for 2023 Grade 11 selection and Grade 12 selections.
+They will use the results for the 2023 Grade 11 selection and Grade 12 selections.

 As for the Grade 12 student, this is the right time to log in to NAOS and make changes to your choices - this article will help you with that!